SLA Management

 </Step>

-<Step title="Set Timeframes">
+<Step title="Set urgency and timeframes">

 </Step>

-<Step title="Configure Notifications">
+<Step title="Configure notifications">

 </Step>